alexeibex/alexeibex.github.io/ContractsChapters/Remedies.md

 - True expectation damages would be lost profits (handling fee)
   - See *[Tongish v.
 Thomas](link)*

+#### Remedies Under The Uniform Commerical Code
+- Article 1 - Remedies to be liberally Administered
+  - Compensatory Damages + Search Costs
+- Article 2 of the UCC
+  - Applies to "Transactions in goods"
+  - "Goods" includes "all things" which are movable at the time of identification to the contract for sale
+  - Adopted by all states except by Louisiana
-### Applicable UCC
+- Applicable UCC
   - UCC §1-106 = Remedies to be liberally adminstered so as to put Promisee in position he would be in had the contract been performed (General Expectancy)
   - UCC §2-712 = Cost of substitution to Promisee minus Contract Price (Cover)
   - UCC §2-713 = Market price minus Contract plus incidental damages
   - UCC §2-717 = On notice to promisor, promisee may deduct damages caused by breach from any part of the price still due under the same contract